15 Birds With Weird Names and Their Pictures

 by Jason Crotty is licensed under CC BY 2.0

 Have a problem with curved yellow fruit addiction?
 Do you believe that your vice is preventing you from getting out?
-Speak with a bananaquit today; they will relate.
+Please speak with a bananaquit today; they will relate to it.

 Okay, all right, in the American tropics and the West Indies, where they are found, these birds serve no public utility.

-These birds with weird names only consume nectar instead of bananas, and even though their bills are curved, it’s conceivable that this aspect of their name derives from their feathers.
+These weird-named birds only consume nectar instead of bananas, and even though their bills are curved, it’s conceivable that this aspect of their name derives from their feathers.
 The scientific term is derived from the Latin golden or yellow.

-They also have streaks of black and gray, which might or might not resemble an elongated fruit, depending on the lighting.
+They also have streaks of black and gray, which, depending on the lighting, might or might not resemble an elongated fruit.

 11. Hottentot Buttonquail